sw-li/excel-react-template/README.md

 ## Features

 - **React Framework**: Leverages the power of React for building dynamic and responsive user interfaces.
-- **Tab Navigation**: Preconfigured tab structure for easy navigation within the taskpane.
+- **Tab Navigation**: Pre-configured tab structure for easy navigation within the taskpane.
 - **Excel Add-in Ready**: Fully compliant with Microsoft Office Add-in development guidelines.
 - **Customizable**: Easily extend and customize components for your specific needs.